 The 2020 Health Care Climate Challenge is a GGHH initiative to mobilize health care institutions around the globe to protect public health from climate change.

+We know that climate change is already exacerbating a wide range of health problems the world over.
 Health care is uniquely positioned to play a leading role in addressing climate change, which The Lancet has called the greatest health threat of the 21st century.

 Any hospital, health system, or health organization can join the 2020 Challenge.
 By doing so, they are granted automatic membership in GGHH.
-The first step is to sign the 2020 Challenge pledge

 The Challenge and pledge are based on three main pillars: